 9 min read

-A hotel must understand how every booking contributes to its overall business.
+Every reservation tells a story, so a hotel must understand how these bookings contribute to its overall business.

-But how does it tell which market segments perform well and which do not?
+But how does a hotel know which market segments perform well and which do not?

 Table of contents:

 Hoteliers that succeed with hotel market segmentation do several things very well: